Ecohydrology

 dynamics affect

 evapotranspiration.
-Our
+This

-work provided the
+research provided the

 empirical and